50% off Premium Yearly

 Hasn’t been buying this because he tends to have a lot of banks anyway and this is heavily into the banks.
 However, this is fine as everyone else is concerned.
 A good play.
 You might want to consider that we have had this good dividend play for quite a while now and maybe the thing to be looking at a little bit more is something that is more growth oriented.

-iShares Cdn Dividend ETF is a Canadian stock, trading under the symbol XDV-T on the Toronto Stock Exchange (XDV-CT).
-It is usually referred to as TSX:XDV or XDV-T
+iShares Cdn Dividend ETF is a Canadian stock, trading under the symbol XDV.TO (previously XDV-T on Stockchase) on the Toronto Stock Exchange (XDV-CT).
+It is usually referred to as TSX:XDV or XDV.TO

-In the last year, 9 stock analysts published opinions about XDV-T. 3 analysts recommended to BUY the stock.
-3 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on XDV.TO (previously XDV-T on Stockchase).
+1 analyst recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for iShares Cdn Dividend ETF.

-iShares Cdn Dividend ETF was recommended as a Top Pick by on .
+iShares Cdn Dividend ETF was recommended as a Top Pick by John Hood on 2013-12-13.
 Read the latest stock experts ratings for iShares Cdn Dividend ETF.

-9 stock analysts on Stockchase covered iShares Cdn Dividend ETF In the last year.
-It is a trending stock that is worth watching.
+iShares Cdn Dividend ETF is followed by 95 investors on Stockchase and is a trending stock that is worth watching.